crowcoder/IGAS_Workshop/WorkshopFiles/content/exercise_4.md

 1. Continue drilling into the secret details by clicking the CURRENT VERSION.
 1. Copy the Secret Identifier.
 1. Go back to your App Service, Configuration blade and begin adding a new application setting.
 1. For the name, enter "IGAS_BankVaultCombo".
 For the Value, enter: "@Microsoft.KeyVault(SecretUri= \<the Secret Identifier>)".
-Mine looks like this: *@Microsoft.KeyVault(SecretUri=https://kv-vi53gndb-igas-01.vault.azure.net/secrets/BankVaultCombination/d18bc738075e4c8ca24a346dc1fe8150)*
+Mine looks like this: *@Microsoft.KeyVault(SecretUri=https://kv-vi53gndb-igas-01.vault.azure.net/secrets/BankVaultCombination/d18bc738075e4c8ca24a346dc1fe8150)*.
+Click OK.
 1. Be sure to Save.
-1. If you did everything correctly, you will see a green checkmark indicating the KeyVault reference has been successfully resolved.
+1. If you did everything correctly, you will see a green checkmark indicating the KeyVault reference has been successfully resolved, though it may take a moment.
 1. Make a GET request to `/Configuration/all` and observe the value coming from a KeyVault secret.

  | Step 1 | Step 2 | Step 3 |